Skip to main content

 • Central processing unit (CPU) and cumulative distribution function (CDF) usage: A performance metric that tracks CPU consumption across various simulation stages.

-• DeltaQ model: A framework for analyzing and predicting network quality of service (QoS) used to assess delay, loss, and other performance factors.
+• DeltaQ model: A framework for analyzing and predicting network quality of service (QoS) used to assess delay, loss, and other performance factors in Leios simulations.

 • Diffusion strategy: The method used to propagate blocks and votes through the network.
 Strategies include: